robbyevans/Agro-chem-ecom-project/README.md

-##AGROCHEM ECOMMERCE WEBAPP version 1.0
+# AGROCHEM ECOMMERCE WEBAPP version 1.0

-##description
+## Author

+- Evans Rutto

+## description

-*Agrochem is sample ecommerce web application for selling agrochemical products.It consist of 2 pages a homepage which is the landing page as well as the cart page which is the checkout page.
+- Agrochem is sample ecommerce web application for selling agrochemical products.It consist of 2 pages a homepage which is the landing page as well as the cart page which is the checkout page.

-*This is a built by single contributor by the  name Evans Rutto.
+- This is a built by single contributor by the  name Evans Rutto.
-*Agrochem intends to offer simless ecommerce services to the agricultural sector by providing easy and affordable access to vital agricultural chemicals and equipments countrywide.
+- Agrochem intends to offer simless ecommerce services to the agricultural sector by providing easy and affordable access to vital agricultural chemicals and equipments countrywide.

-##setup/installation
+## setup/installation

 1.clone this repo into your pc. src=(git@github.com:robbyevans/Agro-chem-ecom-project.git)